options

 It can take a lot of time to become effective at trading options.
 Many people either don't have the time or aren't interested in dedicating that much time to mastering the discipline.

-Enter our options trading alert service.
-We do all the research for you and alert you when potential option trade opportunities arise.
-We pick the options, and you decide whether you want to follow along.
+Enter options trading alert services.
+These are services where stock market professionals do all the research for you and alert you when potential option trade opportunities arise.
+They pick the options, and you decide whether you want to follow along.

 Conclusion